 Pin Name I/O Pin Description DOFF Input DLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the DLL inside the device.
-The timing in the DLL turned off operation is different from that listed in this data sheet.
-For normal operation, this pin can be connected to a pull up through a 10 K Ω or less pull up resistor.
-The device behaves in DDR I mode when the DLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
-TDO Output Test Data Out (TDO) for JTAG. тск Input Test Clock (TCK) Pin for JTAG.
-TDI Input Test Data In (TDI) Pin for JTAG TMS Input Test Mode Select (TMS) Pin for JTAG NC N/A Not Connected to the Die.
+The timing in the DLL turned off operation differs from those listed in this datasheet.
+For normal operation, this pin can be connected to a pull-up through a 10 K $\Omega$ or less pull-up resistor.
+The device behaves in DDR-I mode when the DLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with DDR-I timing.
+TDO Output TDO for JTAG. тск Input TCK Pin for JTAG.
+TDI Input TDI Pin for JTAG.
+TMS Input TMS Pin for JTAG.
+NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/36M N/A Not Connected to the Die.
+NC/144M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/72M N/A Not Connected to the Die.
+NC/288M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M N/A Not Connected to the Die.
-Can be tied to any voltage level.
-NC/288M N/A Not Connected to the Die.
-Can be tied to any voltage level.
-V {REF} Input- Reference Reference Voltage Input .
+V REF Input- Reference Reference Voltage Input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V {DD} Power Supply Power Supply Inputs to the Core of the Device.
-V {SS} Ground Ground for the Device.
-V {DDQ} Power Supply Power Supply Inputs for the Outputs of the Device.
+V DD Power Supply Power Supply Inputs to the Core of the Device.
+V SS Ground Ground for the Device.
+V DDQ Power Supply Power Supply Inputs for the Outputs of the Device.